 No matter how much gas you burn, keep a spare full tank around.
-Spend $25 – $30 on a new empty 20-pound tank at the home improvement store or wholesale club.
+Either pay the full freight at the convenient LP tank cages all over town or spend $25 – $30 on a new empty 20-pound tank at the home improvement store or wholesale club.
 Only tanks with “OPD” (overfill protection device), the triangle-shaped safety valve on top which protects against gas leaks and fires, can be refilled.
 For another $10 – $20 you can get a little fuel gauge on it.
 I say spend the money on the fuel.
 If you pick up the tank periodically you’ll get the feel of near-empty pretty quickly.

-Most any grill shop, RV park, U-Haul center or liquid propane outfit will fill tanks.
-The standard 20-pound grill tank fills for around $18 these days.
+Most any grill shop, RV park, U-Haul center, or liquid propane outfit will fill tanks.
+The standard 20-pound grill tank fills for around $20 these days.
 Most suppliers charge a flat fee no matter how much you need (not per gallon).
 Without that second tank in the garage to let you run a tank empty you’ll be spending more than you need.

 The LP tank swap-out.